the-turing-way/the-turing-way/book/website/welcome.md

 The book that you are reading is a [jupyter book](https://github.com/jupyter/jupyter-book/).
 Jupyter books render markdown documents and jupyter notebooks as static html web pages.
-They are easy to read and navigate...but also easy to edit and extend!
+To learn more about JupyterBook, visit [https://jupyterbook.org](https://jupyterbook.org).

-There are some great example books at [https://jupyterbook.org](https://jupyterbook.org).
+They are easy to read and navigate and allow easy access to edit and extend files by using the 'edit this page' :pencil2: on the right top corner of each page!

 Check out our [contributing guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) on how you can help us build the most useful book we can!

 ## The Turing Way Community